Ramose and Hatnofer

-Ramose was the father and Hatnofer the mother of Senenmut, one of the most important state officials under the reign of the Egyptian queen Hatshepsut in the Eighteenth Dynasty of Egypt.
+Ramose and Hatnofer (also spelled, Hatnefer, Hatnefert) were the parents of Senenmut, one of the most important state officials under the reign of the Egyptian queen Hatshepsut in the Eighteenth Dynasty of Egypt.
+Ramose was his father and Hatnofer was his mother.
 The commoner origins of Ramose and the rise of his son Senenmut were long considered to be prime examples of high social mobility in New Kingdom Egypt.
-For instance, almost nothing is known of Ramose's origins, but he seems to have been a man of modest means—anything from a tenant peasant or farmer, to an artisan or even a small landowner.
+For instance, little is known of Ramose's origins, but he seems to have been a man of modest means—anything from a tenant peasant or farmer, to an artisan or even a small landowner.
 When Ramose died he was a man aged 50–60 (based on the dental evidence).
-Hatnofer was an elderly lady, with grey or even white hair.
-They are believed to have been born at Armant, a town only 10 mi south of Thebes within Upper Egypt presumably during the reign of Ahmose I, the founder of Egypt's illustrious 18th dynasty.
+Hatnofer died as an elderly lady, with grey or even white hair.
+They are believed to have been born at Armant, a town only 10 mi south of Thebes within Upper Egypt, presumably during the reign of Ahmose I, the founder of Egypt's illustrious eighteenth dynasty.

-Tomb of Ramose and Hatnofer

 Ramose is known from a few contemporary sources.
+He and his wife appear on the false door of Senenmut's TT71 tomb chapel and likely, he appears in the chapel.

+Tomb of Hatnofer and Ramose

-He appears on the false door and likely, also on the chapel of Senenmut's TT71 tomb chapel.
-Ramose and Hatnofer's own tomb was not located far from the chapel (TT71) of his son Senemut.
-The tomb of Ramose contained his mummy as well as that of Hatnofer (Hatnefret), who was the wife of Ramose and mother of Senenmut.
-It was found intact by Wiliam Hayes and Ambrose Lansing of the Metropolitan Museum's Egyptian expedition in excavation work conducted under a hillside terrace at Sheikh Abd el-Qurna hill in Western Thebes during the 1935-1936 archaeological season.
-Ramose and Hatnofer were buried in the tomb along with six other anonymous poorly wrapped mummies (three women and three unknown children) who are assumed to be family members of the couple.
-Initially, Lansing and Hayes interpreted the 6 bodies as grisly evidence that Senenmut's family had been struck by a sudden tragedy:
+Ramose and Hatnofer's tomb was located not far from the chapel (TT71) of their son Senemut and contained their mummies.
+It was found intact by Wiliam Hayes and Ambrose Lansing of the Metropolitan Museum's Egyptian expedition in excavation work conducted under a hillside terrace at Sheikh Abd el-Qurna hill in Western Thebes during the 1935–1936 archaeological season.
+Ramose and Hatnofer were buried in the tomb along with six other unidentified and poorly wrapped mummies (three women and three children) who are presumed to be family members of the couple.
+Initially, Lansing and Hayes interpreted the six bodies as grisly evidence that Senenmut's family had been struck by a sudden tragedy: